 Why You Must Act BEFORE April 15, 2026

-Because according to my research, I believe Sam Altman could announce his plans to take OpenAI public as early as April 15, 2026.
+Thanks to my research, I believe Sam Altman could announce his plans to take OpenAI public as early as April 15, 2026.

 Why that date?

-It's the middle of the Ted Talk Conference: "All of Us" — TED's final conference in their beloved Vancouver venue before embarking on their next evolution.
+It's the middle of the TED Talk Conference "All of Us" - TED's final conference in its beloved Vancouver venue before embarking on its next evolution.

 TED isn't just any conference.
 It's where the world's most influential minds share ideas that shape the future.